JorgeReus/gh-actions-otel-instrumentor/README.md

 ### Golang installation

 Please ensure Go 1.20 (where 'x' is the latest version) is installed as per the instructions on the official golang website: https://golang.org/doc/install

+## Setup Github App
+1. Go to your github account > Settings > Developer settings > Github Apps > New Github App
+2. Fill the details:
+    - *GitHub App name* With your preferred name
+    - *Homepage URL* Put the lambda url based on the outputs of the terraform apply (i.e. `terraform output -json | jq -j '.url.value'`)
+    - *Webhook* Mark the Active checkbox and fill the Webhook URL input with the same lambda url as before
+    - *Fill the Webhook Secret* with the value of `terraform output -json | jq -j '.webhook_secret.value'`
+    - *Check enable SSL verification*
+    - *Create the app*